 Consider important questions before making a decision, such as how long does a timber fence last, and which wood can extend this lifespan?
-Working with specialists like the experienced team at Firm Fencing makes a big difference in ensuring the success of your new timber fence.
+Working with specialists like the experienced timber fencing in Perth at Firm Fencing makes a big difference in ensuring the success of your new timber fence.

 Common types of timber used for fencing

 Considering your new timber fencing will have to withstand years of use and harsh elements, it’s worthwhile choosing a durable material.
 From hardwoods and softwoods, to treated and untreated timber, there are plenty of fantastic choices here in WA.

 One of the most popular, and reliable, choices is pine, but the longevity of your fence also depends on the quality of materials, and the reliability of the installation and follow-up processes by proven timber fencing experts in Perth.

 Proven as one of the most durable options for timber fencing types, hardwoods like Jarrah, Merbau, and Blackbutt are both sturdy and visually pleasing.
 Offering a unique fence thanks to their incredibly individual texture, pattern, and colour, hardwoods require little maintenance while improving in aesthetic appeal over time as it dries out.